 No matter the size of your kitchen, replacing your kitchen cabinets can be expensive.
 Even refacing them can be costly.
 However, painting them a new color is a very affordable and relatively easy DIY project.

-Just make sure to remove the doors, hinges, and any knobs/handles before you start.
-Also, it’s important to prep the cabinets by sanding them beforehand and applying a primer.
+Make sure to remove the doors, hinges, and any knobs/handles before starting.
+Also, it's important to prep the cabinets by sanding them beforehand and applying a primer.